 Classes immerse students in the language, culture, culinary traditions, history, art, and music of the countries where Spanish is spoken.
-The small, often individualized classes in an intimate setting encourage students to progress with ease through the objectives in alignment with sending school programs.
+The small, often individualized classes in an intimate setting encourage students to progress with ease through their objectives.
 Students are prepared to transition home with skills as proficient as their sending school classmates.
-In Level I, students create speaking and listening skills in the language.
 Levels II and III are structured to help students pull together all the elements studied in previous classes, advancing and preparing them for the next level with an emphasis on grammatical construction.
-Level IV studies are based on the analysis of the literature and history of the different regions where Spanish is spoken.
+Levels IV and above are based on the analysis of the literature and history of the different regions where Spanish is spoken.